-Ancient Mars impacts created tornado-like winds that scoured surface
+Ancient Mars Impacts Created Tornado-like Winds That Scoured Surface

-IMAGE: An infrared image reveals strange bright streaks extending from Santa Fe crater on Mars.
-Researchers suggest the streaks were caused by tornado-force winds created by the impact that formed the... view PROVIDENCE, R.I.
-[Brown University] -- In looking at NASA images of Mars a few years ago, Brown University geologist Peter Schultz noticed sets of strange bright streaks emanating from a few large-impact craters on the planet's surface.
+In looking at NASA images of Mars a few years ago, Brown University geologist Peter Schultz noticed sets of strange bright streaks emanating from a few large-impact craters on the planet's surface.
+The streaks are odd in that they extend much farther from the craters than normal ejecta patterns, and they are only visible in thermal infrared images taken during the Martian night.

 Add your comments below